 IT ALL STARTED IN 2020 when the COVID-19 pandemic upended plans for in-person pilgrimages across the nation.
 JAMP worked with partner organizations to coordinate Tadaima: A Community Virtual Pilgrimage.
 This virtual pilgrimage offset the loss of these vital community gatherings.
-While establishing the programming for Tadaima, Kimiko Marr recruited Hiro Edeza to establish a young adult branch of JAMP for the purpose of creating content by and for youth.
+While establishing the programming for Tadaima, Kimiko Marr recruited Hiro Edeza to establish a young adult branch of JAMP to create content by and for youth.
 Originally the group was to last only for the duration of virtual pilgrimage.

 Nikkei Rising ran five different programs during the nine weeks of Tadaima.
 These programs included the Yon-Say Podcast, the JA Opportunity Fair, Hearthside Chats, DIYonsei, and the unofficial After-Hours Socials.
 Because of the warm support from the community and the fun of producing the Nikkei Rising programs the team decided to continue Nikkei Rising after the conclusion of the virtual pilgrimage.
-Today our team continues Nikkei Rising with the Yon-Say Podcast, All Things JA, Moshi Moshi Mail, and our bimonthly After-Hours socials.
+Today our team continues Nikkei Rising with All Things JA, Nikkei Rising Productions (short/long-form videos), Moshi Moshi Mail (returning soon!), and more!

-The young adult branch of JAMP, Nikkei Rising hopes to connect, educate, and empower young Nikkei with our programming.
 You can support us by following our Instagram @nikkeirising, taking part in our programs, or even telling your friends and family to join in.
+You can also email us at nikkei.rising@jampilgrimages.org.
 We can’t wait to see you there!

 Nikkei Rising Coordinators